rolly9992/Project4/README.md

 python data/pull_data.py MyAlphaVantagePassword sample
 </pre>

-10) next, we run a script to consolidate the data and make input data for machine learning
+10) Next, we run a script to consolidate the data and make input data for machine learning

 In the terminal type: